kraashen/kraashen.github.io/content/posts/2018-03-11-reverse-engineering-basics-with-radare-binary-internals.md

 ### Flags and info in Radare

-Now that we know what is happening in the entrypoint of the application.
 The previously presented entrypoint is rather common for ELF binaries.
 Next steps would be to analyze a bit what our binary has eaten.
 There are various commands where to start from, and here we'll go through only couple of them.

 * ```ih```: Print info about file headers
 * ```is```: List symbols of the binary.